awesomesosman/Test/README.md

 ## Design

-My initial mockups investigated how the two performance indicators varied according to height and weight respectively, in separate charts.
+My initial mockups investigated how the two performance indicators varied according to height and weight respectively, in separate bubble charts.
+During exploratory data analysis, I also experimented using multiple lines to denote batting average and home runs for each chart.
+However, I felt this confusing and thus did not seek feedback on them, instead, only seeking feedback on the bubble charts.

 ###### Initial Design:
 ![Initial Visualisation](/Initial Visualisation.png)

 After receiving some feedback (see Feedback section below), I decided to do away with the weight chart, as it did not provide additional insight over the height chart.
 Additionally, I decided to plot handedness using different colours, in order to see if any other interesting insights could be found from that.
+The blue, yellow and green color scheme was chosen as green, a mixture of the other two colors, adequately represents both.
 Lastly, feedback on the lack of clarity regarding labels and titles was taken into consideration in creating the final design.

 ###### Post Feedback Design: